-This partial gradient is referred to as the internal error and is denoted by matrix $[\delta]^{\ell}$; note the recursive nature of this operation, where calculation of this partial gradient in the $\ell^{th}$ layer depends on the value of this gradient in the $(\ell + 1)^{th}$ layer.
-Therefore, starting form the final layer, let $f$ be the function that generates the predictive output given the activation matrix of the output layer:
+The partial gradient resulting from this differentiation is referred to as the internal error, and is denoted by the matrix $\bf{e}^{\ell}$.
+It is important to note the recursive nature of this operation, where the calculation of the partial gradient in the $\ell^{th}$ layer depends on its calculation in the $(\ell + 1)^{th}$ layer.
+Therefore, starting from the final layer, we define the function $f$ as the one that generates the predictive output given the activation matrix of the output layer:

-Differentiation with respect to the sum-output matrix $v^{L}$ yields:
+Differentiation with respect to the sum-output matrix in the final layer $v^{L}$ yields:

 The computation of the internal error in the final layer triggers the backwards top-down pass, which, in turn, yields the internal errors for all layers.
 The learning rule for \ac{GDM} can be expressed as follows: